lunjohnzhang/EPIBT/README.md

 In the argument, you pass the path to the configuration file.
 It has the following settings:
 - `map_type` — `RANDOM`, `CITY`, `GAME`, `SORTATION`, `WAREHOUSE`.
 - `planner_type` — `PIBT`, `CAUSAL_PIBT`, `PIBT_TF` (Causal PIBT+traffic flow), `EPIBT`, `EPIBT_LNS`, `EPIBT_LNS_OLD` (LoRR24-Winner), `PEPIBT_LNS`, `WPPL` (LoRR23-Winner).
-- `scheduler_type` — `CONST` (а constant sequence of tasks for each agent), `GREEDY` (stores a pool of available tasks of size 1.5*number of agents, using a greedy multithreaded algorithm, it gives each agent the nearest available task.).
+- `scheduler_type` — `CONST` (а constant sequence of tasks for each agent), `GREEDY` (stores a pool of available tasks of size 1.5*number of agents, using a greedy algorithm (can use multithreading), it gives each agent the nearest available task.).
 - `graph_guidance_type` — `ENABLE` (enables Graph Guidance Optimization)
 - `map_file` — the path to the file `map.txt` where the map is stored.
 - `tasks_path` — the path to the tasks file.
 - `agents_path` — the path to the agent file/folder.
 If it's going to be a folder, then it will read the `agents_*.csv` files and in this case, `THREADS_NUM_DEFAULT` threads will solve instances with different numbers of agents in parallel.
 - `steps_num` — number of steps.
+- `steps_time` — time limit in ms for the path planner.
+It may exceed this value, but not much.
 - `output_path` — where to record the logs of the solution.
 For each test instance with the test_id number, it will create a `test_id/` folder.
 He will write the files there.
   - `heatmap_*.csv`, where * is all, F, C, R, w (for rotation action model), otherwise all, E, S, W, N, w.
 Each such file contains a table where the cell indicates the number of events when such an action occurred or -1 if it is an impassable cell of the map.
 With this, you can see where agents often move, where wait a lot, and even visualize it.
   - `log.csv` — contains information about each step.